-- This Offering.
-This offering is the first step in GE's exit from our business.
-After the completion of this offering, GE will beneficially own 84.9% of our outstanding common stock (or 83.1% if the underwriters' option to purchase additional shares of common stock from us is exercised in full).
-As a result of the offering, our total equity at March 31, 2014, pro forma for the Transactions, would increase from \$6.0 billion to \$9.0 billion, of which GE's 84.9% interest would represent \$7.6 billion. - Separation.
-The second step of GE's exit from our business will involve GE's disposition of all of its remaining shares of our stock through a Split-off (defined below) or one or more other transactions following this offering, which disposition is referred to as the "Separation." - Form of Separation Transaction.
+- The IPO.
+The IPO was the first step in GE's exit from our business.
+As a result of the IPO, GE currently beneficially owns % of our outstanding common stock (and will own % if the underwriters' option to purchase additional shares of common stock from us in the IPO is exercised in full). - Separation.
+The second step of GE's exit from our business will involve GE's disposition of all of its remaining shares of our stock through a Split-off (defined below) or one or more other transactions following the IPO, which disposition is referred to as the "Separation." - Form of Separation Transaction.
 GE has indicated that it expects to effect a split-off transaction by making a tax-free distribution of all of its remaining shares of our stock to electing GE stockholders in exchange for shares of GE's common stock (the "Split-off").
-GE may also decide to exit our business by selling or otherwise distributing or disposing of all or a portion of its shares of our stock in a different type of transaction.
-We do not expect that the form in which the Separation occurs (a Split-off or some other form of distribution or disposition) will have materially different implications for our profitability. - Conditions to Separation.
+GE may also decide to exit our business by selling or otherwise distributing or disposing of all or a portion of its shares of our stock in a different type of transaction. - Conditions to Separation.
 The Separation would be subject to various conditions, including receipt of any necessary bank regulatory and other approvals (as discussed below), the existence of satisfactory market conditions, and, in the case of the Split-off, a private letter ruling from the Internal Revenue Service ("IRS") as to certain issues relating to, and an opinion from tax counsel confirming, the tax-free treatment of the transaction to GE and its stockholders. - GE SLHC Deregistration.
 The final step in GE's exit from our business will be complete when the Federal Reserve Board determines that GE no longer controls us for regulatory purposes and releases GE from savings and loan holding company registration (the "GE SLHC Deregistration").

 Bank Regulatory Approvals Required for Separation and the GE SLHC Deregistration.
 In addition to GE's application for the GE SLHC Deregistration, we will be required to file an application with, and receive approval from, the Federal Reserve Board to continue to be a savings and loan holding company and to retain ownership of the Bank following the Separation and the GE SLHC Deregistration.
 In reviewing and acting on our application, the Federal Reserve Board will consider a range of factors and has significant discretion.
-We do not expect the Federal Reserve Board to act on our application until, among other things, it has completed an indepth review as to our preparedness to operate on a standalone basis, independently of GE, and is satisfied with the results.
+We do not expect the Federal Reserve Board to act on our application until, among other things, it has completed an in-depth review as to our preparedness to operate on a standalone basis, independently of GE, and is satisfied with the results.
 We anticipate that this review will not begin until some period after the completion of this offering and will require a considerable period of time.
 We are taking and will continue to take significant steps in order to prepare to operate on a standalone basis, independently of GE, including the following: